amiv-eth/amivapi/docs/Developer_Guide.md

 However to achieve this the function needs to figure out what would happen if the request was executed.
 This is currently done by the resolve_future_field() function, which tries to resolve relationships using SQLAlchemy meta attributes for the data which is not yet inserted.
 If this checks out ok, the hooks return, if not the request is aborted.

+To check ownership inside your own function for an existing object, you can use get_owner(resource, _id) from utils.
+It will return a list of user-ids who are owners of the item.
+A common owner check looks like this:

+    if g.logged_in_user is in utils.get_owner(<resource>, <_id>):

 ## API Keys